Le Touquet: Road

 The main roads leading to Le Touquet are the A16 motorway (exit 26), which was opened in 1994 and connects Le Touquet with Paris and Calais, and the D939, or the old Route nationale 39, which crosses the whole department through Montreuil towards Arras and Cambrai.
 The commune lies on the EuroVelo Route 4.

 Public transport is organised by the CA2BM agglomeration.
-The commune is served by bus lines 1A, 1B (towards Berck and Étaples) and the so-called navette (shuttle bus) that overlays the lines between the Étaples railway station and Le Touquet.
-As of 2024, bus fares do not differ by distance (€1 per ride).
+Three regular bus lines connect the commune with its surroundings, including the towns of Berck and Étaples.

 Airport

 Le Touquet's airport first opened its doors in 1936, mostly to cater to British tourists.
 In the opening year, 1700 planes carrying 4600 passengers landed in Le Touquet, and the traffic doubled the following year.
 With the rising interest just before WWII, Le Touquet opened a new flight to the Netherlands in 1938.
 In the post-war years, the Silver City Airways operated a scheduled "car ferry" service from Gatwick that could carry up to 12 passengers and two small cars, expanded to 20 passengers and three cars in 1953.
 It was scrapped in 1967.
 In the meantime (1956), the SNCF, the British Rail and a French aviation company launched an intermodal (rail and air) connection between London and Paris called Silver Arrow.
-It allowed travel times between Paris and London to be cut to just over 4 hours while also keeping the price relatively affordable, but by the 1970s it was no longer profitable, so it was cancelled in 1980.
-When Lydd Airport was opened in 1955, passengers started also flying from there.
+It allowed travel times between Paris and London to be cut to just over 4 hours while also keeping the price relatively affordable.
+By the 1970s, the connection was no longer profitable, so it was cancelled in 1980.
+Lydd Airport is located just across the English Channel; since its opening in 1955, passengers also started flying from that area.
 LyddAir, the only company now serving the British airport, stopped offering scheduled connections to Le Touquet in November 2018; since then, only charter flights go to the resort.
 The airport has bike and car rental services.

 In August 2023, the airport was named after Queen Elizabeth II, who had died shortly before that.
-This name was approved by her son, King Charles III.
-By this gesture, the mayor's office wanted to "pay tribute to the Great Queen and her uncle [Edward VIII] who was in love with France and to recognise the most British of the French resorts".
+By this gesture, the mayor's office wanted to "pay tribute to the Great Queen and her uncle [Edward VIII], who was in love with France, and to recognise the most British of the French resorts".